UoA-eResearch/GPG-ro-crate-profile/index.md

 If an encrypted string is present it must be stored as an `"encryptedGraph"`.
 This MUST be a PGP Encrypted Message as described in 11.3 of the [PGP standard](https://www.ietf.org/rfc/rfc4880.txt).

-Encrypted messages stored via `"encryptedGraph"` MUST be an aggregation of *EncryptedGraphMessage*s that share a complete set of public keys across each of their recipients.
+Encrypted messages stored via `"encryptedGraph"` MUST be an aggregation of *EncryptedGraphMessage*s that share a complete set of public keys across each of the entities listed via `encryptedTo`.
 They are aggregated by serialising the a list containing the JSON representation of each *EncryptedGraphMessage*.

 The raw JSON representation of each *EncryptedGraphMessage* encrypted as part of an `"encryptedGraph"` MUST be a JSON string that can be read as a valid RO-Crate Entity.